 Clothing Retailer Seeks Redress Over Derogatory “Facts” Added To Company’s Wikipedia Page

-Clothing retailer Façonnable is embroiled in an interesting anonymous defamation case.
+Clothing retailer Façonnable is embroiled in a noteworthy anonymous defamation case.
 The defendants — currently only known by their IP addresses and identified as John Does 1-10 — allegedly modified a Wikipedia entry to say that Façonnable supported the Lebanese terrorist group, Hezbollah.
-Those allegations have since been removed from Wikpedia, but Façonnable is now attempting to uncover the defendant’s identities in service of a trade libel lawsuit.
+Administrators have since removed the allegations from Wikipedia, but Façonnable is now attempting to uncover the defendant’s identities in service of a trade libel lawsuit.

 When Must ISPs Turn Over The Names Of Private Citizens For An Anonymous Defamation Lawsuit?

 Under what circumstances can a court order a company to reveal the personally identifiable information of a private citizen?
 In Arizona, the case of Mobilisa, Inc. v.
 John Doe 1 and The Suggestion Box, Inc. adopted a standard set in New Jersey by the case of Dendrite Int’l, Inc. v.
 Doe, 775 A.2d 756 (N.J.
 Super.
 Ct.
 App.
 Div.
 2001).
-The Dendrite case required the following to get a subpoena compelling a business to reveal an anonymous speaker:
+Because of Dendrite, five criteria points must be met to secure subpoenas compelling businesses to reveal anonymous speakers:

-- The plaintiff must make a good faith effort to notify the defendant of the subpoena being sought so that the defendant can respond.
+- The plaintiff must make a good faith effort to notify the defendant of the subpoena request so that the accused can respond.

-- The plaintiff must specifically identify the defamatory statements that the defendant made.
+- The plaintiff must accurately identify the defamatory statements that the defendant made.

 - The plaintiff must establish that he or she has a prima facie cause of action.